-Share-based compensation expenses under E-House Plan and CRIC Plan allocated to the Group
+Share-based compensation expenses under E-House Plan allocated to the Group

-The share-based compensation expense under E-House Plan and CRIC Plan allocated to the Group was \$14,570,467, \$6,000,438 and \$572,340 for the years ended December 31, 2012, 2013 and the period from January 1, 2014 to the IPO date, respectively.
+The share-based compensation expense under E-House Plan allocated to the Group was \$6,000,438 and \$572,340 for the years ended December 31, 2013 and the period from January 1, 2014 to the IPO date, respectively.
 These expenses are part of the selling, general and administrative expenses allocated from E-House, which were waived and have been reflected as capital contributions as of the date such expenses were originally allocated.
-Subsequent to the IPO, E-House began charging the Group transitional corporate service fees, \$1,857,996 share-based compensation expense under E-House Plan and CRIC Plan were charged to Leju from the IPO date to December 31, 2014.
+Subsequent to the IPO, E-House began charging the Group transitional corporate service fees, \$1,857,996 and \$1,066,477 share-based compensation expense under E-House Plan and CRIC Plan were charged to Leju from the IPO date to December 31, 2014 and for the year ended December 31, 2015.
 (See Note 13)